 Print gowns were admired by women of the 1800's because of their attention to style.
 This mid-1800's gown was inspired by a gown worn by Mary Todd Lincoln.
 This breathtaking, off-the shoulder dress has a shawl calico collar trimmed in lace.
 A fabric and lace rosette trims the center front.
 This gown is a must for any woman who has a taste for fashion.
+This gown was worn by one of the characters in Comedy Central's "Another Period".
 Can be hand washed but dry cleaning is advised.
 100% cotton calico, polyester lace.
 Priced separately is the 4-boned hoop skirt worn underneath, which gives the silhouette of the era.
 Designed and made proudly by Recollections in America!

 Please login to use the wishlist functions.

 Write an online review and share your thoughts with others.

 Q: How long is the dress waist to floor with the hoop foot hoop skirt.
 Will a six foot hoop skirt fit to shorten the length.
 I am 5 .feet tall and looking to see if the dress will work for me

 A: The length from waist to hem is approximately 41-42 inches as it can accommodate a hoop.
 We suggest taking a waist to floor measurement with the shoes you will be wearing.
 If wearing a hoop with the dress, it will take the length up 1-2 inches depending on the hoop.

 Q: why is the color of the dress shown usually not on the list of colors to choose?